-An applicant cannot use the unit of publication option to register a number of published and unpublished works.
+In particular, an applicant cannot use this option to register a number of published and unpublished works.
 An applicant cannot use this option if the works were published on different dates.
 An applicant cannot use this option if the works were published in different units or first distributed as separate, individual works.
+(For a definition and discussion of publication, see Chapter 1900.)
 Moreover, the unit cannot be created merely for the purpose of registration; instead it must have been distributed to the public as a single, integrated unit.